Calycanthus occidentalis

-Calycanthus occidentalis, commonly called spice bush or western sweetshrub, is a species of flowering shrub in the family Calycanthaceae that is native to California and, according to some sources, Washington state.
+Calycanthus occidentalis, commonly called spice bush or western sweetshrub, is a species of flowering shrub in the family Calycanthaceae that is native to California.
 It grows along streams and moist canyons in the foothills of mountains.

 Description

 Calycanthus occidentalis is a deciduous shrub that can reach a height of 4 m.
 Its leaves are opposite, and grow to about 5–15 cm long and 2–8 cm wide.
 They are more-or-less ovate with acute tips, a rounded base.
 The flowers appear from late spring to early fall.
 The flowers do not have distinctive sepals and petals, but have swirls of dark red to burgundy colored petal-like structures called tepals, 2–6 cm long and 0.5–1 cm wide.
-The flowers open to about 5 cm wide.
+The flowers open to about 5 cm wide, but can occasionally reach 8 cm wide.
+According to Munz and Keck, the tepals can be up to 6 cm long for a potential flower width of 12 cm.
 The tepals enclose about 10–15 stamens.
 The flowers are pollinated by beetles of the family Nitidulidae.

+Cytology

+The chromosome count is 2n= 22.